 As my toddler begins to sort and classify by color, I need to remember he does not need to start by organizing the entire rainbow.
 He can begin with two colors and first explore apple scoop and sort.

-Color sorting can be practiced by eliminating the number of colors and making the quality of the activity meaningful.
-Math activities for toddlers are best to be kept simple and hands-on for ultimate engagement.
+Color sorting is practiced by eliminating the number of colors and making the quality of the activity meaningful.
+Math activities for toddlers should be kept simple and hands-on for ultimate engagement.

-Next time we go to the store, let’s see if we can find any apples in another color.
+- Next time we go to the store, let’s see if we can find apples in another color.

 Remember, what may sound ultra-simple for us adults, is pretty complicated for your toddler.